 Marginal Cost of labour (MCL) = Marginal Revenue product of labour (MRPL)

+If the monopsonist firm wants to maximise profit, it will hire labour up to the point where the marginal cost of labour is equal to the marginal revenue product of labour.
+Therefore it will use labour up to level of Eq which is where MCL=MRPL.
 In order to entice workers to supply this amount of labour, the firm need pay only the wage Wq.
 (Remember that ACL is the supply of labour).
 You can see, therefore, that a profit-maximising monopsonist will use less labour, and pay a lower wage, than a firm operating under perfect competition.

 In this situation the power of the employer in the labour market is of overriding importance and the employer can set a low wage because of this buying power.